cfengine/documentation/reference/promise-types/storage.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of option strings to add to the file system table ("fstab")
+**Description**: List of option strings to add to the file system table ("fstab")

 **Example**: